Inspired By Art

 How To Be Inspired By Art Without Copying It

 Everyone learns by copying.
 We learn how to write by copying letters.
 We learn how to speak by copying sounds.
-We learn our skills from the masters before us, and that is how the skills evolve.
+We learn our skills from the masters before us, which is how the skills evolve.

 For example, British bands like the Beatles, the Animals, the Rolling Stones, and the Yardbirds were all influenced by American blues.